Location: Kirby-le-Soken, Essex

 Number of beds: 5

-Ducks Halt is a Residential Care Home with Nursing for women living with a learning disability
+Ducks Halt is a Residential Care Home for women and men living with a learning disability

-Ducks Halt has a warm and homely atmosphere and the team support the ladies to personalise and decorate their room as they would like it to be.
-It has relaxing living areas and a kitchen for them to prepare drinks, food and snacks for themselves or for their visitors.
+Ducks Halt is homely and we support people to personalise and decorate their room as they would like it to be.
+It has relaxing living areas and a kitchen for people to prepare drinks, food and snacks for themselves or for people visiting them.

 People may come to Ducks Halt for many reasons.
-They may be moving on from a hospital setting or may require a service which can support them more than a residential placement.
-It may be that they are leaving a residential or home setting and require a little support during a difficult period in their life, or they could be on a pathway to a place of their own.
+They may be moving through their care pathway from a hospital setting or may require a extra support during a difficult period in their life, or they could be on a pathway to a place of their own.

 Within Ducks Halt we follow the five key principles that form our model of care, Personal PATHS.